 CNN indefinitely suspends Chris Cuomo after text messages to brother's top aide were released by New York attorney general

-CNN has indefinitely suspended Chris Cuomo, a spokesperson for the network said Tuesday.
-The suspension comes one day after New York Attorney General Letitia James released a series of text messages between him and Andrew Cuomo's top aide in which they discussed the response to the allegations of sexual misconduct against the former governor.
+CNN has indefinitely suspended Chris Cuomo over his communications with Andrew Cuomo's team about the sexual misconduct allegations against the former governor, a spokesperson for the network said Tuesday.
+The suspension comes one day after New York Attorney General Letitia James released a series of text messages between him and Andrew Cuomo's top aide in which he asked to play a larger role in the response.

 CNN said the documents "shed new light on Chris Cuomo's involvement in his brother's defense" and "raise serious questions."